Skip to content

 ELLIPSIS

-The '...' symbol indicating omitted text or a trailing thought.
+The '...' symbol, used to indicate omitted text or a trailing thought.

 LOWERCASE LETTERS